bbugyi200/cookie/README.md

 ```
 make DESTDIR=/home/<user>/.local PREFIX= install
 ```
 where `<user>` should be replaced with your username.
-Keep in mind that for this to work `/home/<user>/.local/bin` must be added to your system's `PATH` environment variable.
+Keep in mind that, for this to work, the `/home/<user>/.local/bin` directory must be added to your system's path.

 #### ZSH Completion